 Farming communities are easily recognized by the Ford blue and John Deere green of their heritage, however, there is one midwest town (Napoleon, Ohio) that has been colored Corvette red for over thirty years and most recently as of 1987 with ProTeam Classic Corvette Collection and Sales taking root.
 It began when the Michaelis brothers, Terry and Fred, wanted to reflect the same values they watched growing up in Henry county while selling the Corvettes from their youth.
-Since opening the doors at ProTeam, they have succeeded in building the most dynamic and largest collection of Corvette color and high performance this side of the sun!
+Since opening the doors at ProTeam, they have succeeded in building the most dynamic collection of Corvette color and high performance this side of the sun!
 These hometown boys have done good!

 Sounds like a great spin, doesn't it?
 I know you think it is just one more gold-clad used car salesman trying to get you through the door ready to "bait and switch" and leave you broke and broken-down.
 At least that is what I was expecting when I made the trip to Ohio's great Northwest.
 The buildings are unassuming, a fact made quite clear as I drove by the customer parking lot.
 It was the off-loading of ten more additions to ProTeam Classic Corvette Collection that gave the location away.
 I was greeted by ProTeam President Terry Michaelis as I admired his latest acquisitions.
 Terry spoke with an unique and refreshing passion for his business and the car while we discussed the art of the deal, the thrill of the chase, and the Corvette that had alluded him for so long.
 I imagined Hemmingway after a safari telling tales of the chase and that one moment when the big game he had traveled a continent to find was in his sights.
 I was impressed and hadn't even stepped inside.